-In 98% of things, I am a laid-back and low maintenance judge, but I do have a few nonnegotiable rules that must be followed in order to have a fair and fun matchup.
-These should be common sense, but god knows common sense is in short supply these days.
+In 85% of things, I am a laid-back and low maintenance judge, but I do have a few nonnegotiable rules that must be followed in order to have a fair and fun matchup.
+These should be common sense, but god knows common sense is less common than it should be.

 -Courtesy is the most important thing I consider in rounds.
 If you do not treat your opponent with respect, chances are that I will not respect you on the ballot.
 If anyone harms the integrity of the round by being discriminatory, rude, or unprofessional, I will immediately stop the round.
 You do not have to like your opponent, but you should at least pretend to do so for about an hour.
 If you have a legitimate problem with the other team, please bring up your concerns before the final focus or final segment.

--Given the circumstances of having to rely on technology for this year's tournaments, tech problems are not rare.
+-Given the circumstances of having to rely on technology for some tournaments, tech problems are not rare.
 If you have had troubles with connections or hardware, please let me know beforehand so we don't have to trouble shoot problems during the round.

 -Concision and clarity are key.
 If I can not follow your arguments or identify your contentions, links, or impacts in my flow, I will probably assume that you are being willfully obtuse which is not a good look.
-Reminder: Pf debate is not about proving that you are the smartest person in the room or showing me that you have the best words; it is about proving that you have the most cogent and sensible argument.
+Reminder: Neither PF nor LD debate is about proving that you are the smartest person in the room or showing me that you have the best words; it is about proving that you have the most cogent and sensible argument.
 This is about communication, not obfuscation.

 -Do not, do not, do not introduce new contentions in rebuttals, summaries, or final focuses.
 That is called playing dirty.
-Likewise, please refrain from introducing new constructive evidence in the last half of the debate round; defending evidence does not count.
+Likewise, please refrain from introducing new constructive evidence in the last half of the debate round; defending evidence is still admissible and is encouraged.

--I will generally base speaker points on rhetorical skill rather than argumentative minutia.
+-I will generally base speaker points on rhetorical skill rather than argumentative technicals.

 -If you do plan on running a K argument, please let me know before the round starts.
-If you are, I will probably require you to drop your case in the file share for the benefit of myself and the other team.
-Likewise, theory arguments are cool, but they must be clear and cogent.
+If you are, I will probably require you to drop your case in the file share or evidence chain for the benefit of myself and the other team.
+Likewise, theory arguments are cool (really!), but they must be constructed in a clear and cogent manner.
 I should not have to work to understand what you are saying.